Moxa Technologies

 Moxa Technologies is a Taiwanese technology company headquartered in Taipei, Taiwan, specializing in edge computing, industrial automation, and network infrastructure.

 History

 In 2005, Moxa sponsored an international contest to discover novel applications of wireless device servers.

-By 2005, Moxa was a $30 million dollar company and by 2008, Moxa's valuation reached $100 million dollars.
+By 2005, Moxa was a $30 million company and by 2008, Moxa's valuation reached $100 million.

 In November 2018, Moxa and Trend Micro announced the formation of a joint-venture corporation named TXOne Networks which will focus on security needs of Industrial Internet of Things (IoT) networks.

 In 2019, Moxa teamed up with National Taiwan University to launch a research and development lab called MOXA-NTU Networking Innovation Lab, primarily focusing on Time-Sensitive Networking.

+After USA, Germany, India (2011) and China Moxa founded a branch in Tokyo in 2020.
+In South Korea is a branch, too.

 Moxa Americas Inc.

 Moxa Americas Inc. is Moxa’s American subsidiary, founded in 1992 and headquartered in Brea, CA. Moxa Americas Inc. employs approximately 800 people as of 2019.